Melanoma: Immunotherapy

-Immunotherapy is aimed at stimulating the person's immune system against the tumor, by enhancing the body's own ability to recognize and kill cancer cells.
-The current approach to treating melanoma with immunotherapy includes three broad categories of treatments including cytokines, immune check point inhibitors, and adoptive cell transfer.
-These treatment options are most often used in people with metastatic melanoma and significantly improves overall survival.
-However, these treatments are often costly.
-For example, one immune check point inhibitor treatment, pembrolizumab, costs $10,000 to US$12,000 for a single dose administered every 3 weeks.
+Immunotherapy is aimed at stimulating the person's immune system against the tumor to enhance the body's ability to recognize and kill cancer cells.
+The current approach to treating melanoma with immunotherapy includes three broad categories of treatments, including cytokines, immune checkpoint inhibitors, and adoptive cell transfer.
+These treatment options are most often used in people with metastatic melanoma and significantly improve overall survival.

 Cytokine therapies used for melanoma include IFN-a and IL-2.
 IL-2 (Proleukin) was the first new therapy approved (1990 EU, 1992 US) for the treatment of metastatic melanoma in 20 years.
 IL-2 may offer the possibility of a complete and long-lasting remission in this disease in a small percentage of people with melanoma.
 Intralesional IL-2 for in-transit metastases has a high complete response rate ranging from 40 to 100%.
-Similarly, IFN-a has shown only modest survival benefits and high toxicity, limiting its use as a stand-alone therapy.
+Similarly, IFN-α has shown only modest survival benefits and high toxicity, limiting its use as a stand-alone therapy.

 Immune check point inhibitors include anti-CTLA-4 monoclonal antibodies (ipilimumab and tremelimumab), toll-like receptor (TLR) agonists, CD40 agonists, anti-PD-1 (pembrolizumab, pidilizumab, and nivolumab) and PD-L1 antibodies.
 Evidence suggests that anti-PD-1 antibodies are more effective than anti-CTLA4 antibodies with less systemic toxicity.
 The five-year progression-free survival for immunotherapy with pembrolizumab is 21%.
+Nivolumab or pembrolizumab was associated with increased recurrence free survival at 12 months of treatment.
+These medications block PD-1 to inhibit T-cell inactivation, this leads to more T-cell proliferation and activity against melanoma cells.
+Either medication is indicated in Stage IIB-C disease (or observation after resection without using medication is also a treatment option).

+For stage IIIA-D disease, resection of tumor may be followed by 12 months of treatment with nivolumab or pembrolizumab or dabrafenib (BRAF inhibitor) plus trametinib (MEK inhibitor)in BRAF gene positive disease.
+Observation after resection (without using immunotherapy) is also an option, but immunotherapy after resection is associated with an improved cancer-free survival rate at 5 years.

+In those with stage III or IV disease that cannot be surgically removed, dual checkpoint blockade by combining nivolumab and ipilimumab (anti-CTLA4 inhibitor) followed by maintenance nivolumab is associated with increased survival and has a lower mortality than using either agent alone.

 A therapeutic approach that includes the combination of different therapies improves overall survival and progression-free survival compared to treatment with the separate immunotherapy drugs alone.
+However, combination therapy also has a higher risk of immune-related adverse reactions (due to hyperactivity of the immune system).

 Ongoing research is looking at treatment by adoptive cell transfer.
 Adoptive cell transfer refers to the application of pre-stimulated, modified T cells or dendritic cells and is presently used to minimize complications from graft-versus-host disease.

 The combination nivolumab/relatlimab (Opdualag) was approved for medical use in the United States in March 2022.